• Discover boat-in spots from Sucia’s anchorages to the trails of Stuart and Jones Island

 You will need to check in with Canada customs when you enter Canada; you will need to check in with US customs when you come back to the US.
 When you depart either country you don't do anything except leave.

-There are some rules that you or your crew may stumble over, and they apply going into both country's.
+There are some rules that you or your crew may stumble over, and they apply to both countries.

 When you enter Canada and come back to the US, you must not stop anywhere (no parks, gas docks, bathrooms, nothing) until you have checked in, even if it means traveling hundreds of miles out of your way.